danielrosehill/Voicenotes-Wrapper-Linux/README.md

 ## Usage

-After installation, launch "Voice Notes" from your application menu.
-The application will open directly to the Voice Notes web interface.
-Log in with your Voice Notes account credentials, which will be remembered for future sessions.
+After installation, launch "Voicenotes" from your application menu.
+The application will open directly to the Voicenotes web interface.
+Log in with your Voicenotes account credentials, which will be remembered for future sessions.

-Microphone permissions will be automatically granted for the Voice Notes domain.
+Microphone permissions will be automatically granted for the Voicenotes domain.

 ## Troubleshooting